 The turning point of Tampa Bay’s food scene started during the 2008 financial crisis.
 During that time, low employment rate and the fact that properties and equipment were sold at very low prices allowed restaurateurs, chefs and budding entrepreneurs to take a shot in starting their own restaurants.

 And since then, there are always new places to eat in Tampa!

 There’s much to love about Tampa Bay’s food scene.
 Its strong Latin American influences is rampant in its food, especially its Cuban heritage from when cigar manufacturer Vicente Martinez-Ybor paved the way for historic Ybor City in Tampa Bay to be the Cigar Capital of the World.

 Did you know?
 Cuban Sandwich was born in Tampa Bay so Cuban immigrants who worked in the cigar factories had a quick, affordable lunch to eat then head back to the factory.

-It’s very local.
+Tampa’s food scene is very local.
 I actually didn’t see many big chain restaurants during my time there.
-Most of the chefs and restaurateurs grew up near their restaurants, and they try to use as much local ingredients as possible.
+Most of the chefs and restaurateurs grew up near their restaurants, and they try to use as many local ingredients as possible.

 One of the most important features of Tampa Bay is the Hillsborough River which flows through the city of Tampa.
 Here you’ll find the Pirate Water Taxi, yellow water taxis that take people to 17 different stops along the Hillsborough River and Garrison Channel.